 This interview is with Adarsh Pandit, a Ruby on Rails developer with thoughtbot, the Boston-based consultancy that builds web and mobile applications.
 He is a graduate of thoughtbot’s apprentice.io program.
-The interview was conducted by Andrew Chen and summarized by J. del Fierro.
-(Download the full audio recording of this interview here.)
+(Download the audio recording of this interview.)

 Q. Tell me about your background.